 The above suggest that theoretical models may require further work and also possible modifications to better reflect hydrophobicity transfer materials (HTM), especially since more and more silicone coated glass insulators are being used in addition to polymeric types.
 As in AC, shape also matters and assumptions made for HTM in the theoretical model have been made mostly considering polymeric insulator designs, not ceramic cap & pin insulators.

-The large spread in findings between laboratory testing, field experience and theory suggest the need to produce an actual design test for any given project and not rely solely on the theoretical equations found in various documents.
+The large spread in findings between past laboratory testing, field experience and theory has suggested the need to produce an actual design test for any given project and not rely solely on theoretical equations in various documents.
 Fig. 12 for example gives an idea of the possible margin of error between theoretical evaluation of RUSC versus laboratory testing and actual field performance.
 This graph needs further adjustment using more test results to ‘fine tune’ the reference to RUSC.

 Errors from relying mainly on mathematical models can lead to possible overdesign of 20% to 30% and the implication for added cost can make a new line project design unacceptable.
 Widespread pollution testing campaigns in DC are required to better document actual performance.
 Similarly, most laboratories conduct tests with CUR=1 while in reality this usually varies between 3 and 5 (sometimes even 7).
 There is therefore the need for new contamination deposition methods to be able to consistently duplicate variable CUR levels during tests.
 This will ensure better simulation of actual field conditions without relying only on theoretical correction factors.